 A Lean Startup in Direct Primary Care

-It’s certainly possible to build out a DPC for $300,000 with all the bells and whistles.
-But I want to present you with a way to do this on the cheap.
-Not to cheap out, but to avoid upfront spending until you have the patient volume to justify future spending.
+Building out a DPC for $300,000 with all the bells and whistles is certainly possible.
+But I want to present you with a way to do this cheaply.
+Not to cheap out but to avoid upfront spending until you have the patient volume to justify future spending.

 I’ll present 3 ways to start a DPC practice for very little money.

 You won’t need a lot of foot traffic for a DPC practice.
 In fact, it’s probably best to be off the beaten path.
-This allows you much cheaper rent, easier parking options for patients, and less competition.
+This allows you much cheaper rent, easier patient parking options, and less competition.

 Your clients will come from other practices, such as specialists.
-You can reach out to various groups and tell them what you’re about and what you offer.
-Or you can market yourself online, the way I have done with my health coaching business.
+You can contact various groups and tell them what you’re about and what you offer.
+Or you can market yourself online as I have done with my health coaching business.

 You won’t need much more than 500 sqft.
 And in the beginning, you won’t need a front office person.
 Those are probably the 2 biggest overheads you’ll deal with.

-Legal fees might be somewhere around $5,000 which includes drawing up contracts between you and your patients, the office lease, etc. That’s on the high end.
+Legal fees might be around $5,000, including drawing up contracts between you and your patients, the office lease, etc. That’s on the high end.
 It’s quite possible to do this for around $2,000.

 Your malpractice will be quite low.
 It tends to ramp up as you grow your practice.
-And many insurers know that DPC’s have lower risk of malpractice.
-Starting rates are usually $1,800-2,200/year.
+And many insurers know that DPCs have a lower risk of malpractice.

-As for equipement, you can buy used shit damn near everywhere.
+As for equipment, you can buy used shit damn near everywhere.
 You can get an EKG machine for $60.
-Otoscopes and ophthalmoscopes, if you don’t have them, sell used for $25 on ebay.
+Otoscopes and ophthalmoscopes, if you don’t have them, sell used for $25 on eBay.

-If you’re going to be doing wound cultures and take Pap specimens, most of your lab contracts will provide these for free.
-As for medication, those are incredibly inexpensive once you setup a contract with a medical supplier.
-You’ll get a massive catalog of everything an office needs and you can order PRN.
+If you are doing wound cultures and taking Pap specimens, most of your lab contracts will provide these for free.
+As for medication, those are incredibly inexpensive once you set up a contract with a medical supplier.
+You’ll get a massive catalog of everything an office needs and can order PRN.

 Think of hospice patients, those with disabilities, children with behavioral issues, elderly patients, and busy parents.
 A decent percentage of this population will gladly pay for the convenience of their own private doctor.

 Rural medicine is something I’ve always had an interest in.
-You can travel out to the countryside and take care of migrant workers or farmers.
+You can travel to the countryside and care for migrant workers or farmers.

 Finally, there is the workman’s comp or employee health model.
 A large factory or IT site might have a large office out in the middle of nowhere.
-You could contract with that business and be the doctor for a certain number of patients.
+You could contract with that business and be the doctor for several patients.

 I believe that a DPC practice works best when you can see your patients in person.
-But you can start your practice by basing it off of a virtual model.
+But you can start your practice by basing it on a virtual model.

 You can find patients who are interested in seeing you.
 Maybe you can go and meet them in person at a cafe or in their home for that initial meet & greet.
 After that, many of them might have their needs met through a virtual practice, such as through telemedicine.

-This will give you some lead-time so that you can decide on what part of town you want to open your practice in.
+This will give you some lead time to decide on what part of town you want to open your practice in.
 And you’ll figure out the kind of niche practice you might want and the size of the office you’ll want to lease.

 Covering Your Overhead